gabek/swift-porn/Readme.md

 * Use the correct transforms when deserializing via ObjectMapper to a Realm Type.
 Disable/enable as needed via feature requirements.  `ArrayTransform` is in.
 * Generate networking code.
 * Support passing multiple proto files to the cli.
+* Test by POSTing sample payload to httpbin and parsing the response.

 ## Major Goals: